JackBegay/SQLInjection/README.md

 ### Tools Used

-- Worked with professor's home server that also tracked all our assignments being turned in
+- Worked with professor's home server that also tracked all files being used and turned in to her
-- Ulitized visual studio code to modify CGI Python code that accesses a database
+- Ulitized visual studio code to modify CGI Python code that accesses a database and remedy the problem
 - Filezilla to move code onto her server than replacing it with fixed code